 Whither Socialism with Chinese Characteristics?

-Dr David Lane, Emeritus Reader in Sociology and Emeritus Fellow of Emmanuel College, University of Cambridge, and former Professor of Sociology, University of Birmingham, will deliver a lecture on socialism and China.
-The lecture will be followed by a question and answer session.
+The China Centre lecture on Thursday 13 May 2021 was given by Dr David Lane, Emeritus Reader in Sociology and Emeritus Fellow of Emmanuel College, University of Cambridge; and former Professor of Sociology, University of Birmingham.

 Dr David Lane was educated at Birmingham and Oxford Universities.
 Currently, he is a Fellow of the Academy of Social Sciences, an Emeritus Fellow of Emmanuel College, Cambridge University, and a visiting professor at Peking University.
 He has written extensively on the USSR and post-socialism, Marxism and socialism, industrial societies and the world economy, elites and classes.
 Recent publications include: Changing Regional Alliances for China and the West (With G. Zhu) (2018); The Eurasian Project in Global Perspective (2016); (with V. Samokhvalov) The Eurasian Project and Europe (2015); Elites and Identity in the Transformation of State Socialism (2014); The Capitalist Transformation of State Socialism (2014).
 Recent articles have been published in Critical Sociology, The Third World Quarterly, International Critical Thought and Mir Rossii.